Charles Clarke (numismatist): Career

 In his Conjectures, Clarke had appended a more successful essay: 'Remarks on a dissertation on Oriuna, the supposed wife of Carausius'.
 "Oriuna" was a name, referenced in the coins of the self-declared Emperor of Britannia, Carausius, whose supposed identity was being hotly debated between numismatists Patrick Kennedy and William Stukeley, with Kennedy proposing her as the emperor's guardian goddess, and Stukeley proposing his wife.
-Clarke correctly identified the name didn't refer to a person, but was rather a misreading of the Latin word "fortuna" on Carausius' poorly preserved coins.
-This view was correct, but his vindication here did little to comfort Clarke's ego.
+Clarke correctly concluded that the name did not refer to a person, but was rather a misreading of the Latin word "fortuna" on Carausius' poorly preserved coins.
+Clarke's vindication here did little to comfort his ego.

 Records survive of several works Clarke attempted after the Conjectures.
 Announced in the Conjectures, apparently to be his principal work, a volume entitled The Hebrew, Samaritan, Greek, and Roman Medallist was never published.
 Clarke claimed, in his 1815 genealogy, that he had attempted to read two dissertations to the Society of Antiquaries, but was refused "through the persuasion of two drones, P. C. Webb and C. D.".
 After this incident, Clarke refused to pay his dues to the Society, and was removed in 1765, owing eleven years worth of dues.
 If Clarke made any further antiquarian inquiries, these do not survive, barring his 1815 genealogy, which historian C. E. A. Cheesman regards as "no less muddled and misleading than his earlier numismatic work".

 On 22 September 1762, Clarke was appointed to the vicarage of Elm, Cambridgeshire by Bishop of Ely, Matthias Mawson.
 On 16 March 1773, Clarke was nominated to be the poor vicar of Canterbury or Ely who was to be given a sum of money from the royal bounty for his upkeep, but Thomas Robins Ellis (d.
 1788), clergyman at Whittlesey, won the funds instead.
 Clarke maintained this position at Elm until his death.